samiigll/Mobile-Signup-Firbase/README.md

-# React Native Firebase Authentication App
+# React Native Authentication App - Firebase

 This project is a mobile application that includes features such as user registration, login, data storage, data modification, and data deletion using React Native, Expo, and Google Firebase.